aegagros/baseV8/README.md

 Things to implement:

 * Object instances binding as tables
+* Passing v8 types (handles) as parameters, as a way to implement native functions that take polymorphic-type arguments.

 Things to test:

-* Inheritance.
+* Just about everything, but mostly Accessors and Inheritance.
-* Custom class-types converting.
+* Check the behaviour of custom class-types converting.
-* Passing v8 types (handles) as parameters.

 Licence
 =======